Barry Turner (American football)

-Barry Turner (born January 7, 1987) is a former American football defensive end.
+Barry Turner (born January 7, 1987) is an American former professional football defensive end.
 He was signed by the Chicago Bears as an undrafted free agent in 2010.
 He played college football at Nebraska.

 Professional career

 Chicago Bears

-Turner was signed by the Chicago Bears as an undrafted free agent following the 2010 NFL Draft on April 25, 2010.
+Turner was signed by the Chicago Bears as an undrafted free agent following the 2010 NFL draft on April 25, 2010.
 He was waived during final roster cuts on September 4, but was re-signed to the team's practice squad on September 5.
 He was promoted to the active roster on October 19.
 He played in two games for the Bears before he was waived on December 7 to make room for offensive lineman Herman Johnson.

 Detroit Lions

 Turner was claimed off waivers by the Detroit Lions on December 8, 2010.